 Personal Service of Process

 With this procedure, process servers can physically deliver case documents to the defendant directly.
 If case documents are served on a business, the Registered Agent for Service or a Corporate Officer will receive the documents.
-In California, serving the legal papers on someone who is a General Manager or higher is considered a personal service.

 Substitute Service of Process

-With this procedure, process servers can leave documents with another person over 18 years old at the subjects home address, business address or their usual place of mailing.
+Process servers can deliver documents to another person over 18 at the subject’s home, business, or usual mailing address.
 These other individuals might be a defendant’s co-worker or family member.
-This method also requires the servers to mail copies of the court documents to litigants by first class mail.
-Multiple attempts at personal service or “Due Diligence” May or May not be required depending on the type of documents being served.
+This method also requires the servers to mail copies of the court documents to litigants by first-class mail.

-In California every document has its own service deadlines and service of process requirements.
-Some legal papers are personal service only and others can be sub served on a first or third attempt.
-Your process server should be able to tell you the requirements and deadlines for your specific documents.
+In California, every document has its service deadlines and service of process requirements.
+Some legal papers are personal service only, and others can be served on a first or third attempt.

 What Do Process Servers Deliver?

-A California Registered Process Server is required to serve Writs of Attachments and Writs of Execution.
-These documents are normally parts of Bank Levy’s and Earning Withholding Orders.
-They are also required to serve an Application and Order for Appearance and Examination to enforce a judgment against a debtor.
-Process servers deliver a host of other lawsuit papers including temporary restraining orders, divorce papers, requests for orders and many civil action papers such as small claims actions or summons and complaints.
-Other lawsuit documents might include subpoenas for a witnesses personal appearance or business records.
+Process servers deliver a host of other lawsuit papers, including temporary restraining orders, divorce papers, requests for orders, and many civil action papers, such as small claims actions or summons and complaints.
+Other lawsuit documents might include subpoenas for a witness’ personal appearance or business records.

 Find out more here about the other types of service of process procedures that process servers perform every day.
 Process servers can advise you on which case types require their services.
-Failing to use process servers in the right circumstance can delay your case based on procedural grounds, as well as serving documents past their statutory deadlines or improperly serving the papers will cause delays or a complete dismissal of your case outright.

 How to Choose a Process Server